kjm1814/IT1025Lab2/readme.md

 Enterprise Resource Planning(ERP) was developed to bring together an entire organization under one program.
 Microsoft, Oracle and SAP have their own ERP systems.
 ## Virtualization
 ### Problems Solved by Virtualization
+Virtualization helps to reduce the number of physical servers need to provide necessary services.
+This allows for the computer to use its full capabilities.
 ### Role of Hypervisor
+Hypervisor gives multiple useres simulataneous access to computers that perform batch processing.
 ## Python
 ### Advantages of Python
+-Python has syntax that allows developers to write programs with fewer lines than some other programming languages.
+-Python runs on an interpreter system, meaning that code can be executed as soon as it is written.
+This means that prototyping can be very quick.
+-Python uses new lines to complete a command, as opposed to other programming languages which often use semicolons or parentheses.
 ### Interpreted vs. Compiled Language
+-With Interpreted languages, the source code is not directly translated by the target machine.
+It is also slower than compiled languages.
+-Compiled languages convert directly into machine code so that the processor can execute.
+It gives developers more control over hardware aspects like memory management and CPU usage.
 ## Career Exploration
 ### Handshake
 ### Bureau of Labor Statistics